Code-For-Others/look-for-posts-on-reddit-where-people-want-to-help-others/notes.md

 "title:altruistic title:job"
 Another thing that would be nice is to be able to manually enter a search string, and then this script would be able to run it and compare the results to posts I have already processed.
+It would also make sense to work backwards in the sense of finding careers that can be massively beneficial, and then making sure that posts on reddit by people who can do them are found by this project.

+Also the final version of this code should have something like `reddit.subreddit("redditdev+learnpython+botwatch")` so can search multiple subreddits at once if they have the same search terms, to reduce number of needed API calls.